 We all know that there is a provision in Windows operating system to automatically lock the PC when it’s idle or inactive for a certain amount of time.
 The option, when enabled and configured, automatically locks your Windows PC after a pre-defined period of inactivity.

 Although the method is useful to some extent, it doesn’t lock your PC as soon as you walk away from your PC.
 For instance, if you have configured your Windows 10 PC to automatically lock after 5 minutes of inactivity, anyone can access your PC before the PC automatically gets locked.

 Dynamic Lock feature in Windows 10

 As a workaround to the problem, Microsoft has introduced a new method to automatically lock your Windows 10 PC as soon as you walk away from your PC.
-The new feature is Dynamic Lock, and is available in 15031 and above builds of Windows 10 only.
+The new feature is Dynamic Lock, and is available in version 1703 and above versions of Windows 10 only.

 According to Microsoft, the Dynamic Lock feature works using the proximity of a Bluetooth-paired phone.
 When the Bluetooth-paired phone is not found around or whenever it’s out of range, the Dynamic Lock feature automatically turns off the screen and locks your Windows 10 PC after 30 seconds.

 In other words, when you step away with your Bluetooth-paired phone, Dynamic Lock feature turns off the display and locks your Windows 10 PC after 30 seconds.
 Of course, if you walk away from your PC by leaving your phone behind, Dynamic Lock feature will not lock your PC.

 It’s important to note that you first need to pair your smartphone with your Windows 10 PC which requires Bluetooth.
 So, your PC must have Bluetooth hardware in order to use the new Dynamic Lock feature.
 Most of the modern laptops and tablets have built-in Bluetooth.
 If your PC does not have Bluetooth hardware, you can connect an external Bluetooth USB adapter.

 Turn on Dynamic Lock to automatically lock Windows 10 PC